Fiona Bevan: Gwyneth Herbert

 Bevan co-wrote, with Gwyneth Herbert, two songs on Herbert's 2013 album The Sea Cabinet – "I Still Hear the Bells" and "The King's Shilling"– and performed with Herbert on the album and at its London launch at Wilton's Music Hall in May 2013.

 Laura Welsh

 With Laura Welsh, Bevan co-wrote the singles 'Red' and 'Concrete' from the 'See Red EP' which The Line Of Best Fit called "stunning".
 Bevan also co-wrote Laura's previous single 'Sex and Violence' which was released as a 'Stream Only' premiere on Spin.com.

 ARCO

 Alongside Neil Luck, Bevan co-composed music for and performed alongside the avant-garde string ensemble ARCO on Last Wane Days (squib-box), a two-act monodrama for voice and ensemble, released on 12 March 2012.
 In a review, Tim Rutherford-Johnson wrote: "Bevan, in particular, can turn her voice on a dime.
 As co-composers, Luck and Bevan use sound and recurring motifs cleverly so that the rampant dislocations achieve an unexpected coherence and continuity.
 Serious artistry".

-Poussez Posse

-For several months in 2011, Bevan was joint lead guitarist in the Poussez Posse, a band fronted by Georgina Baillie and mentored by Adam Ant.
-Other members included fellow lead guitarists Danie Cox (later known as Danie Centric and Gobby Holder), bassist Molly Spiers MacLeod (daughter of Spizz), and drummer Rachael Smith.
-The latter three eventually left to form the self-styled "flock rock" band The Featherz.

-This lineup of the Posse performed several support slots for Ant in 2011 and recorded tracks for a planned single and EP.
-They were later replaced by a new lineup, still fronted by Baillie and featuring future Curse of Lono bassist Charis Anderson.
-This updated lineup continued to support Ant on tours in the UK, mainland Europe, and Australia until the end of 2012.

-Footage from 2011 of a band meeting of Bevan's lineup of the Poussez Posse at Ant's home is featured in The Blueblack Hussar, a documentary about Ant directed by Jack Bond.